Zacharias Barbitsiotis: Early life and career

-The next year during the Battle of Rekitsas, Zacharias charged at the Turks without orders.
+The next year during the Battle of Rekitsa, Zacharias charged at the Turks without orders.
 The other klephts followed him and they chased after the Turks.
 This incident won Zacharias recognition from his comrades for his bravery.
 However, Mantzaris was angry with Zacharias as he had not followed orders and Zacharias left and founded his own group of sixty men under his own flag.

 Rise to power

 Zacharios' fame grew even more when he defeated the Turks at the Battle of Salesi in Arcadia.
 A. Kontakis, who was the leader of the village of Agios Petros in Arcadia, and who at first an enemy and later a friend of Zacharias described in his memoirs:

 In 1787, Zacharias invited all the chieftains of the bands of klephts in the Peloponnese to a meeting, and they formed a klepht-armatoloi federation.
 This federation brought more power to Zacharias who was made the commander-in-chief of the federation.
 Meanwhile, he had constructed his own fortress in the mountains of Mani, and from there he launched his raids on the Turks.
 It was widely thought that Zacharias' aim was for the Turks to meet his demands, however, in reality what he wanted was the liberation of the Peloponnese from the Turks.

 Meanwhile, the klepht Andreas Androutsos (father of Odysseas Androutsos), was expelled by the Turks from his base in Aegina and escaped on the ship of Lambros Katsonis.
 They landed in Mani, where they were greeted by Zacharias and a young Theodoros Kolokotronis (a future Greek hero of whom Zacharias would be his mentor) and took him in his band.